hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `source_address_prefix` - (Required) The source address prefix or tag to match for the rule.
 Changing this forces a new resource to be created.

 * `source_port_ranges` - (Optional) The source port ranges to match for the rule.
 Valid values are '*' (for all ports 0 - 65535) or arrays of ports or port ranges (i.e. 100-200).
 The ports should in the range of 0 to 65535 and the port ranges or ports can't overlap.
 If any other values are provided the request fails with HTTP status code 400.
 Default value will be *.

+---

+A `task_scheduling_policy` block supports the following:

+* `node_fill_type` - (Required) Supported values are "Pack" and "Spread".
+"Pack" means as many tasks as possible (taskSlotsPerNode) should be assigned to each node in the pool before any tasks are assigned to the next node in the pool.
+"Spread" means that tasks should be assigned evenly across all nodes in the pool.

+---

+A `windows_configuration` block supports the following:

+Windows operating system settings on the virtual machine.
+This property must not be specified if the imageReference specifies a Linux OS image.

+* `enable_automatic_updates` - (Required) Whether automatic updates are enabled on the virtual machine.
+If omitted, the default value is true.

 ## Attributes Reference